 To freeze leftover ham:

 - If you have more ham than you can use at one time, portion it into smaller pieces.
-Remember that you cannot refreeze the ham once you thaw it.
+Remember that you cannot refreeze the ham once it has thawed.

-- Wrap each piece of ham tightly in aluminum foil individually and put it into a large freezer bag.
+- Wrap each piece of ham individually in aluminum foil, then place it in a large freezer bag.

 - Store in the freezer for up to six weeks

-- Defrost the ham in the fridge overnight and eat within two days.
+- Defrost the ham in the fridge overnight, then eat within 2 days.

 Leftover ham recipes